dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/01_Getting Started with XREAL SDK.md

 **Software Checklist**

-- Unity LTS (Long Term Support) versions:
+- Unity LTS (Long Term Support) versions with Android Build Support:
   - Unity 2021.3.X LTS
   - Unity 2022.3.X LTS
-  - Unity 2023.3.X LTS
+  - Unity 6000.0.X LTS
-    with Android Build Support

-  >  If you are using Unity 2021.3.X, please use AR Foundation 5.1.0 or later when you need AR Features.
+  >  If you are using Unity 2021.3.X, please use AR Foundation 5.1.0 when you need AR Features.

 - XR Plugin Management